 For commercially popped kernels

 Even if it is past its expiration date, you can keep this type of popcorn in its original packaging.
-You should note though that upon opening, it will slowly lose its quality.
+However, you should note that it will slowly lose its quality upon opening.
 Do the same storage steps (using airtight containers) for the leftovers.

 Reminders when storing popcorn kernels